Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/GroupItems.md

+---
+title: GroupItems
+---
 # GroupItems

 `app.activeDocument.groupItems`

 #### Description

-The collection of [GroupItem](./GroupItem.md) objecst in a document.
+The collection of [GroupItem](.././GroupItem) objecst in a document.

 ---